dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 1. Load and process the raw data

-2. Perform quality control (QC) analysis
+2. Perform quality control (QC) analysis: Segment and probe QC

 3. Generate a dataset object for downstream analysis